 Launches the National Digital Trust Centre and co-creates the future of AI standards and governance with global partners through A.I.
 Verify

-SINGAPORE, 1 JUNE 2022 — At the ATxAI conference, a part of Asia Tech x Singapore (ATxSG), Mrs. Josephine Teo, Singapore’s Minister for Communications and Information announced the launch of the Digital Trust Centre (DTC) to lead Singapore’s research and development efforts for trust technologies, and support talent development in this space.
+SINGAPORE, 1 JUNE 2022 — At the ATxAI conference, a part of Asia Tech x Singapore (ATxSG), Mrs. Josephine Teo, Singapore’s Minister for Communications and Information announced the launch of the Digital Trust Centre (DTC) to lead Singapore’s research and development efforts for trust technologies and support talent development in this space.
 She highlighted that as technology evolves, new risks will emerge.
-Therefore, it is important to invest in trust technologies such as Privacy Enhancing Technologies (PETs) that preserves data privacy while the data is being analysed, as well as trustworthy AI technologies which help verify and explain the expected performance of AI systems.
+Therefore, it is important to invest in trust technologies such as Privacy Enhancing Technologies (PETs) that preserve data privacy while the data is being analysed, as well as trustworthy AI technologies which help verify and explain the expected performance of AI systems.
+To this end, Singapore has launched the world’s first AI Governance Testing Framework and Toolkit called A.I.
+Verify, which provides a structured approach for companies in Singapore to demonstrate responsible AI in an objective and verifiable manner.

 About the Digital Trust Centre